 |One Bedroom Suite||

-Set over 75 square meters with a long, hardwood corridor and French windows that open to overlook the lush private courtyard, the One-Bedroom Suites offers the charm of a city apartment.
+Set over 75 square metres with a long, hardwood corridor and French windows that open to overlook the lush private courtyard, the One-Bedroom Suites offers the charm of a city apartment.
 The room has a separate living area and a large marble bathroom with deep soaking tub, separate shower, LCD television and WC with telephone.

 Children are welcome to come and stay at Four Seasons Sultanahmet.
 However, there are no particular facilities available except babysitting and a children's menu.

 In the courtyard, a spectacular glass pavilion is home to Seasons, where fine cuisine can be enjoyed indoors or on the terrace.
 Enjoy more casual fare, cocktails or coffee served in the three unique settings of The Lounge.
-Exclusively for Four Seasons guests, a variety of revitalising massage treatments and Istanbul's highest level of personalized attention are available in the Health Club.
+Exclusively for Four Seasons guests, a variety of revitalising massage treatments and Istanbul's highest level of personalised attention are available in the Health Club.
 Separate men's and women's saunas in the luxurious locker rooms enhance the sense of relaxation.

 There are tennis and golf facilities in the proximity of the hotel and the concierge is always on hand to help you to plan activities and excursions in and around the local area.